lucaskerim123/Orbit-File-System/GETTING_STARTED.md

   actually reachable from the internet (tunnel/DNS working), and that you're using the right auth method (bearer key vs Cloudflare Access OAuth) on the client side.
+- **Cloudflare Access OAuth redirects to an error / "Unknown client or redirect_uri"** - the Redirect URL on the Cloudflare Access application doesn't exactly match `PUBLIC_BASE_URL/oauth/cf-callback` (http vs https, trailing slash, or wrong domain are the usual culprits).
+See step 8.